wgu-opensource/osmt/README.md

    - Copy/paste the value for Issuer into your osmt-*.env file, for OAUTH_ISSUER.
 Ensure your URL has the `https://` protocol.
    - Copy/paste the value for Audience into your osmt-*.env file, for OAUTH_AUDIENCE.
 9. In the Assignments tab:
    - Click "Assign", and choose "Assign to People".
-This opens the "Assign [your web app] to People" dialog.
 For your Okta user ID, click "Assign".
-If prompted, you _do not_ need to add additional info about your Okta user.
-Scroll to the bottom and save/close to go back.
-Then click "Done".
+Leave defaults; then click "Save and Go Back".
 10. OSMT does not require any additional scopes.

 For Okta, you will use the `oauth2-okta` profile for Spring Boot, which will include the properties from [application-oauth2-okta.properties](api/src/main/resources/config/application-oauth2-okta.properties).
 This properties file relies on secrets being provided via the environment.
 The commands in `osmt_cli.sh` automatically provide the appropriate environment files.